COX-2 Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

 Does everyone who takes an NSAID need to be on a COX-2 inhibitor?

 No. The risks from traditional NSAIDs are low for most individuals.
 Those who stand to benefit most from COX-2 inhibitors include those who are at increased risk for stomach complications and bleeding.
 Also, COX-2 inhibitors may be a safer choice for patients who are at risk for bleeding in general - those patients who are taking anticoagulants or having surgery.
 This is because the COX-2 inhibitors do not affect blood clotting as much as traditional NSAIDs.
-Patients who are taking an oral anticoagulant, such as coumadin, need to have their blood monitored more often and especially when starting a COX-2 inhibitor or traditional NSAIDs.
+Patients who are taking an oral anticoagulant-such as warfarin (Coumadin®)-need to have their blood monitored more often and especially when starting a COX-2 inhibitor or traditional NSAIDs.

 Do COX-2 inhibitors have similar side effects to traditional NSAIDs?